 What It’s Not

-Let’s get something straight, beer cheese is not nacho cheese, cheese dip or queso.
+Let’s get something straight, this is not nacho cheese, cheese dip or queso.
 Real beer and real cheddar place this in a category all its own.

 Birth of Beer Cheese